Community Revenue Enhancement Through Agricultural Technology Extension (CREATE), 2013-2020

-Donors: Netherlands Ministry of Foreign Affairs, Heineken International
+Donors: Netherlands Ministry of Foreign Affairs, HEINEKEN International, International Finance Corporation (IFC)

 What we do

-Agriculture is the mainstay of Ethiopia’s national economy, contributing to 46% of its Gross Domestic Product, 90% of its export, and 83% of its employment.
-Ethiopia’s population of 73.9 million includes around 83% living in rural areas and subsisting on agriculture.
-The focus on barley for this project comes from the effectiveness of cereal growth for reducing poverty.
-The yield improvements on cereal crops such as barley increase the income for households directly and allow farmers to diversify their land allocation to other higher-value crops.
-This strategy is also following the policy strategy of the Ethiopian government.
-EUCORD is partnering with Heineken International and its subsidiaries to assist with the implementation of the Community Revenue Enhancement through Agricultural Technology Extension project otherwise known as CREATE.
-Support by the Ministry will be used to: (a) integrate groups of smallholder farmers into Heineken’s supply chain; and (b) train these farming families in good agricultural practices.
+EUCORD is partnering with HEINEKEN and its subsidiary HEINEKEN Ethiopia to assist with the implementation of the Community Revenue Enhancement through Agricultural Technology Extension project otherwise known as CREATE.
+Support by the Ministry is used to (a) integrate groups of smallholder farmers into Heineken’s supply chain, and (b) train these farming families in good agricultural practices.
 This will not only help substitute imported raw materials by local ones (thereby saving scarce foreign exchange resources) but also help establish local supply chains which will transfer purchasing power from the urban middle class to the rural poor.